Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 ## Conversions to character

-Natively, only integers may be converted to character, but the programmer can define additional type conversions by creating new instances of *toChar* class from *StdOverloaded* module.
+Natively, only integers may be converted to character, but the programmer can define additional type conversions by creating new instances of `toChar` class from the `StdOverloaded` module.

 ### From integer